dmitrykologrivko/inhk-pwa/README.md

 # inhk-pwa

-## Online schedule of the Nevinnomyssk College of Chemical Technology
+This application is a "Progressive Web Application" (PWA) for the online schedule of the Nevinnomyssk College of Chemical Technology
-This application is a "Progressive Web Application" (PWA).
-PWA is a technology in web development that visually and functionally transforms a site into an application (mobile application in a browser).

 ## Demo